wcfrobert/ezbolt/Cu Coefficient Table/README.md

 ## C Coefficients Tabulated

 The .csv and .json files above contain over 90,000 pre-computed C coefficients.
 Simply import this csv into a spreadsheet, and do some XLOOKUP to find the appropriate C coefficients for your connection design.
 No solvers necessary!
 Way faster than referencing the AISC steel construction manual.
-Try it out yourself.

 The csv file contain the following columns:

 * `Cu Coefficient.csv`
   * **columns**: column of bolts